 ➡ This is one truck that truly pulls double duty.
 In addition to towing, The 2021 Ford F-150 Hybrid Can Power Your RV too!

-With the highest towing capacity on our list at 11,320 lbs, the Ram 1500 hybrid is a good option for towing larger travel trailers and even some ultra lite fifth wheels.
+With an incredible 12,750 lbs max towing capacity in the 2023 model, the Ram 1500 hybrid is a good option for towing larger travel trailers and even some ultra-lite fifth wheels.

 This is a neat concept as it changes very little with the traditional design of a truck but adds the benefit of electric torque.
 You won’t see massive gains in MPG with this truck but the power is great.
 We wish that this power could be used a larger generator for powering 120 or 220V appliances like the ford, and expect this will available in the future.